Skip to Content

 Proper Placement and Maintenance

 Since you have been trying to improve your birdwatching experience, now comes the need to ensure proper placing and maintenance of your bird bath.
+Choose from materials like concrete, cast stone, or resin that are durable and weather-resistant, and consider adding non-slip surfaces for safety.
 Pick strong bird bath materials that turn out to be enduring with weather conditions and frequent cleaning.
 Take depth into careful consideration; some shallower areas than others are necessary for smaller birds.

 Clean your bath regularly, ideally every few days, especially to inhibit algae growth and the possible spread of diseases.
 Place the bath in an open area with nearby cover for quick getaway and escape.